I’m sure you’ve heard these oft-quoted words from Harry Gordon Selfridge, the founder of the department store that bears his name.

 Is that escalation an acceptable position to take, one that you can agree with?

-Well, unless your delivery service is REALLY the worst in your industry, and your processes really do make it impossible for you to keep your delivery promises, you probably would want to discuss this opinion with your client.
+Well, unless your delivery service is REALLY the worst in your industry, and your sales processes really do make it impossible for you to keep your delivery promises, you probably would want to discuss this opinion with your client.

 You can disagree without it sounding patronising or guilt-throwing.